AlynMing/codepath4/README.md

 ## Overview
 ### Description
 In our app,'Calendar', users can create calendar events and daily tasks on the go.
 User's can preview, depending on the view ,which consists of the day, week, or month's prospective, if a day contains an event and click on it to learn more information.
 Users can also devise a list of daily tasks on a todo list.
-Items from this list can be added, deleted and modified to the user's wishes and completed tasks can be marked as complete.
+Items from this list can be added, deleted and modified to the user's wishes.

 ### App Evaluation
 - **Category:** Productivity